 Example 1: A small hotel that operates in reactive mode nearly 100 percent of the time.

 Bob, the hotel’s general manager, oversees a team of three technicians on a limited budget.
 He’s relying on paper work orders and a white board system to keep track of tasks.
 Unfortunately, his team is often running behind schedule, as they need to handle whatever is most urgent first, and there is always something seemingly urgent competing for their attention.
-Consequently, other maintenance falls through the cracks—a lot.
+Consequently, other maintenance requests fall through the cracks—more than a fluke.
 Everyone is working under pressure, and people blame each other for failures and unfinished tasks.
 The team occasionally needs to outsource expensive repairs, and the hotel is losing customers because of bad Yelp reviews.